-The software engineering life cycle
+The software development life cycle

 Warning: If you’re reading this, you most likely hold the position of the engineering manager or software developer.
 The following information has been gathered by relevant professionals and represents a brief, yet comprehensive, perspective on the software development life cycle process.